-Since its launch, the first SOWF report has been viewed more than 10,000 times, and it has received significant media attention, featured in news outlets reaching at least 2.2 billion across broadcast, online, and social media.
+Since launching, the global State of the World’s Fathers website has garnered over 60,000 page views.
+The reports have also received significant media attention, with coverage in news outlets reaching at least 2.2 billion across broadcast, online, and social media.

-The report has also serves as a tool for activism and advocacy for Promundo and MenCare partners around the world, launched with government officials at the United States Congress, as well as at Parliaments in Sweden, the United Kingdom, Brazil, and more.
-The report’s executive summary has been or is in the process of being translated into Spanish, Portuguese, French, German, Russian, Serbian, Albanian, and other languages, and regional or country-specific reports have been developed for Africa and for Latin America and the Caribbean, as well as for Australia, Brazil, Uganda, Pakistan, and the Netherlands.
+The reports serve as a tool for activism and advocacy for Promundo and MenCare partners around the world, launched with government officials at the United States Congress, as well as at parliaments in Sweden, the United Kingdom, Brazil, and more.
+They have also influenced governments around the world to make advancements in parental leave policies.

 Learn more: www.sowf.men-care.org.

 - MenCare: The MenCare campaign promotes men’s equal involvement in caregiving and equitable, nonviolent fatherhood practices around the world.

 - MenCare+: MenCare+ engages men as partners in maternal and child health and in sexual and reproductive health and rights.